TAMU-CPT/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 > * Run the [GFF3 to GenBank](https://cpt.tamu.edu/galaxy-pub/root?tool_id=edu.tamu.cpt.gff.gff2gb) conversion tool (use this [tool link](https://cpt.tamu.edu/galaxy/root?tool_id=edu.tamu.cpt.gff.gff2gb) if you are CPT internal user).

 > ### {% icon comment %} Note:
 >  At this step, you can use a third party Genbank file editing software, such as [Artemis](http://sanger-pathogens.github.io/Artemis/) to verify, edit and fix problematic features not fully supported by Apollo.
 After editing, you can generate a 5 column table (sequin table format) required for Genbank submission by going to File-->Save an entry as -->Sequin table format.
 You may also save a DNA sequence FASTA file by going to File-->Write-->All bases-->FASTA format.
 These are two files required for NCBI submission.
-Alternatively, you can skip using Artemis and directly do edits in the 5 column table generated in Galaxy.
+Alternatively, you can skip using Artemis and directly do edits in the 5 column table generated in Galaxy using the [GenBank to 5 Column Table](https://cpt.tamu.edu/galaxy-pub/root?tool_id=edu.tamu.cpt.genbank.GBKtoFiveCol) tool (TAMU user [tool link](https://cpt.tamu.edu/galaxy/root?tool_id=edu.tamu.cpt.genbank.GBKtoFiveCol)).
 {: .tip}

-> * Run the [GenBank to 5 Column Table](https://cpt.tamu.edu/galaxy-pub/root?tool_id=edu.tamu.cpt.genbank.GBKtoFiveCol) tool (use this [tool link](https://cpt.tamu.edu/galaxy/root?tool_id=edu.tamu.cpt.genbank.GBKtoFiveCol) if you are CPT internal user) to generate the 5 column table text file, which will be verified and edited before depositing to GenBank.
+> * Run the [GenBank to 5 Column Table](https://cpt.tamu.edu/galaxy-pub/root?tool_id=edu.tamu.cpt.genbank.GBKtoFiveCol) tool (use this [tool link](https://cpt.tamu.edu/galaxy/root?tool_id=edu.tamu.cpt.genbank.GBKtoFiveCol) if you are CPT internal user) to generate the 5 column table text file, which will be verified and edited before depositing.

 # Step 3: Fix Special Features not Supported by Apollo